-Responsible Party Responsibility days of a determination of non- compliance in identifying/managing a FCOI) to determine whether there was bias in the design, conduct or reporting of such research.
-Complete Research Compliance training program, as required.
-Institutional Review Board Ensure that IRB approval is not granted unless all applicable disclosures have been reported and reviewed for the IRB applications described above.
+Responsible Party Responsibility responsible 1 arty days of a determination of non- compliance in identifying/managing a FCOI) to determine whether there was bias in the design, conduct or reporting of such research.
+Complete Research Compliance training program, as Institutional Review required.
+Board • Ensure that IRB approval is not granted unless all applicable disclosures have been reported and reviewed Doard for the IRB applications described above.
 Review approved management plans for a project to determine if any additional protections are necessary for research participants.
-Investigators (as defined above) Complete DMC's Annual Disclosure Questionnaire on an annual basis.
-Complete DMC's Transactional Questionnaire at the time of submission of an application for an award/ grant/ study/ project.
-Complete DMC's Transactional Questionnaire when submitting any of the following documents to the IRB: Initial IRB Application of the following types, when submitting an application at least 30 days after the submission date of Annual Disclosure Questionnaire: Expedited Review Convened (Full) IRB Review External IRB Review Exempt IRB Review for FDA Regulated or Federally Funded/ Conducted Research An amendment to be added to the IRB application (Full Board or Expedited review only)
+Investigators (as C 1 DUCUL A 1D' 1 O d' defined above) Complete DHSU's Annual Disclosure Questionnaire on an annual basis. • Complete DHSU's Transactional Questionnaire at the time of submission of an application for an award/ grant/ study/ project.
+Complete DHSU's Transactional Questionnaire when submitting any of the following documents to the IRB: Initial IRB Application of the following types, when submitting an application at least 30 days after the submission date of Annual Disclosure Questionnaire: Expedited Review Convened (Full) IRB Review External IRB Review Exempt IRB Review for FDA Regulated or Federally Funded/ Conducted Research An amendment to be added to the IRB application (Full Board or Expedited review only) An Application for Progress Report (Continuing IRB) when the progress report is required by the IRB. • Revise Annual Questionnaire within thirty (30) days of discovering a new SFI.
+Submit confirmation or rebuttal of management plans within thirty (30) days and comply with final, binding management plan.
+Certify compliance with management plan, as necessary.
+Disclose reimbursed or sponsored travel related to research and/or institutional responsibilities as specified in research and/or institutional responsibilities as specified in the policy.

-Responsible Party esponsible Party Responsibility Complete Research Compliance training program, as required.
-Responsible Party Office of Compliance & Audit Services (OCAS)/ Designee Complete Research Compliance training program, as required.
+Responsibility Complete Research Compliance training program, as required.
 Serves as the Conflicts of Interest (COI) Administrator responsible for COI administration.
 In collaboration with the FCOI Committee Chair, provides support, guidance and training for the establishment of the COI administrative processes, contributes to the establishment of policies and procedures associated with Federal and State regulations.
-Provides highly efficient and seamless customer service to the research community at DMC.
+Provides highly efficient and seamless customer service to the research community at DHSU.
 In collaboration with Research Administration, takes a leadership position in the establishment of the electronic disclosure form tracking system and workflow procedures.
 Coordinates the review and processing of the Financial COI Disclosure Forms for Investigators to meet submission requirements of: 1) Submission with Application for Grant /Award/Project, 2) New Disclosures submissions, and 3) Annual Disclosures submissions.
-Coordinates and plans all COI training activities for the Responsible Parties, including Investigators, FCOI Committee and Administration at DMC.
+Coordinates and plans all COI training activities for the Responsible Parties, including Investigators, FCOI Committee and Administration at DHSU.
 Assists Research Administration with the development of policies and training programs that ensure adherence to Federal mandates on research compliance, works with applicable parties to develop campus-wide implementation plans.
-Monitors Federal and State regulation and related compliance issues concerning COI and provides written interpretations of the potential impact to DMC research operations.
+Monitors Federal and State regulation and related compliance issues concerning COI and provides written interpretations of the potential impact to DHSU research operations.
 Provides advice and counsel on risk management issues to the FCOI Chairperson and Committee concerning the results of the evaluation of the submitted Financial COI Disclosure Forms.
 Provides research and analysis via Internet and other publicly available information sources to determine and or verify potential relationships of significant financial interest to better inform the Chair and Committee evaluation process.
-1
+In the event that a FCOI (FCOI) is determined to exist, the COI Administrator will coordinate